tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-04-part1_when-agile-doesnt-work-technical-writers.md

 podcast_length: 26840393
 ---

 {{site.data.alerts.note}}This is Part 1 in a two part series.
-Part 2 is available here: [Alternatives to integrating into engineering Scrums: Run your own doc product Scrum](http://idratherbewriting.com/2017/08/04/part2_alternatives-to-agile-scrum-for-tech-writers/). {{site.data.alerts.end}}
+Part 2 is available here: <a href="http://idratherbewriting.com/2017/08/04/part2_alternatives-to-agile-scrum-for-tech-writers/">Tech docs and Agile Part 2: Alternatives to integrating into engineering Scrums</a>. {{site.data.alerts.end}}

 {% include audio.html %}